Online Anxiety Therapy That Actually Works

 SERVING: Colorado | Massachusetts | New York | Vermont | Florida

-Wellcore Healing provides expert-guided therapy designed to help high-achieving women and professionals regain control, find balance, and experience real relief.
-With the right support and strategies, you can break free from anxiety and step into a more confident, empowered life.
+I'm Alexis Verbin, LCSW, LICSW at Wellcore Healing, and I specialize in therapy for anxiety with 10+ years of licensed clinical experience.
+My approach is specifically designed to help high-achieving women regain control, find balance, and experience real relief.
+With the right support and effective strategies, you can overcome anxiety and step into a more confident, empowered life.

 What is Anxiety?